 Three years after the establishment of the town of Goodson, Virginia (now Bristol) and three years after the first passenger train arrived in Bristol, the first Baptist church was organized there.
 Since its beginning in 1859 it has had three names: Goodson Baptist Church, Bristol Baptist Church, and First Baptist Church.
 The church has also had three different buildings, all on the site of the present building.
 In 2015, First Baptist Church was listed on the National Register of Historic Places.

 We're excited about the future here at First Baptist Bristol!
-The renovation and revitalization going on at State Street has inspired us to begin the same process at our church.
+The renovation and revitalization occurring on State Street has inspired us to do the same at our church.
+And we have!
 We've recently added small group opportunities for young families and become more intentional in reaching out to the college students in our midst.
-We're also looking at creating new discipleship opportunities for growing and emerging groups.
+We've also created new discipleship opportunities for growing and emerging groups.
 We're doing all of this because we, too, believe in Bristol and want to continue to look for ways in which we can be a good neighbor to those in our community.
-We also have some exciting news regarding our future plans as a church and that news will be shared here in the coming weeks and months.